dannasman/dannasman.github.io/docs/_posts/2022-08-26-lexer-written-in-rust.md

 ---
 In this post we will be implementing a lexer in Rust.
 Lexer is a tool used in Compiler design to read characters from the input and group then into tokens.
 These tokens are then passed on forward to a parser, which will be the topic of the second part of this series.

-Our lexer will be grouping the characters into 15 different tokens.
+Our lexer will be able to group the characters into 15 different tokens.
 Let us enumerate these tokens in `lexer.rs`:

 {% highlight rust %}
 #[derive(Debug, Clone)]